 Michael's practice includes drafting and negotiating business contracts; operating, joint venture and partnership agreements; handbooks; and employment/independent contractor, noncompete and separation agreements.
 Michael also advises management on the vast employment laws affecting businesses, including wage and hour compliance, noncompete and trade-secret protection, hiring and termination, policies and procedures, leaves of absence and disability accommodation.

-Michael was selected for inclusion on the 2016 New Jersey Super Lawyers Rising Stars© list--lawyers who are 40 and under, or who have been practicing for 10 or fewer years, and have attained a high degree of peer recognition and professional achievement.
-In 2014, Michael was named one of the New Jersey Law Journal's New Leaders of the Bar, a listing of the top 50 lawyers under the age of 40 to watch in coming years.*
+Michael was selected in 2016, 2017 and 2018 for inclusion on the New Jersey Super Lawyers© list, based on a high degree of peer recognition and professional achievement.
+In 2014, Michael was named one of the New Jersey Law Journal's New Leaders of the Bar, a listing of the top 50 lawyers under the age of 40 to watch in coming years.

 - Employment litigation

 - Employment counseling

 - U.S. District Court, Southern District of New York, 2004

 - U.S. District Court, Eastern District of New York, 2004

 - U.S. District Court, District of New Jersey, 2004

 - U.S. Court of Appeals, Third Circuit